jamalhansen/personal-goals/README.md

 - [ ] Review and clean up my old repos
 - [ ] Write code to streamline this process
 - [ ] Write code to automagically make a readable blog post update from this
+- [ ] Look through and clean out my old repos for stuff to clean up

 ### Backlog: Code Things I Want to Do/Play With
 1. Want to play with RabbitMQ